MaxKumundzhiev/food-detection/baseline/annotations/README.md

-# 🏷️ Annotation Workflow with Label Studio
+# 🏷️ Annotations

-For the annotations it was used [Label Studio](https://labelstud.io/) service.
+For the annotations it was used [Label Studio](https://labelstud.io/) open source service.

 ## 🧠 Annotation Approach
 1. Define classes by manually inspecting the source videos.